 Smoky, tangy and complex with layers of flavour, although happily mezcal dominates.

 Created by Jay Khan and inspired by Hong Kong, the Dynasty Margarita appropriately uses traditional Chinese ingredients of lychee and ginger and combines

-Just what it says on the tin - your everyday Cosmo but with extra vitality courtesy of a good whack of ginger spice.
+Just what it says on the tin - your everyday Cosmopolitan but with extra vitality courtesy of a good whack of ginger spice.

 Tequila and ginger smoothed with a hint of honey.
 A cleansing after-dinner cocktail.